oskardahlberg/context-events/Readme.md

 All context arguments are optional

 ### addListener / on / once (type, listener, context)
-Set the context the listener will be called from it The first argument in the callback will be the callee
+Set the context the listener will be called from it.

+The first argument in the callback will be the callee.
+Example:

+	emitter.on('type', listener, context);
+	emitter.emit('type', arg1, arg2);
+	->
+	listener.call(context, emitter, arg1, arg2)

 ### removeListener (type, listener, context)
 Remove a listener added with a context